Richard F. Caris Charitable Trust II Sponsors Regeneron ISEF 2024 Society of Science

 By Randy Franks at Sensor Tips

-Energy storage is an essential part of the pursuit for the increased use of renewable energy sources such as wind, solar, geothermal and hydroelectric power.
-Electrolyzers allow hydrogen-based storage and avoid the reliance on batteries and their raw materials such as lithium, graphite and cobalt that are frequently sourced from China.
-When renewable energy sources provide the input for electrolyzers, the hydrogen produced is called green hydrogen.
-With a green hydrogen boom underway, electrolyzer sales doubled in 2022 and could triple in 2023 according to BloombergNEF.
+Energy storage is an essential part of the pursuit for the increased use of renewable energy sources such as wind, solar, geothermal, and hydroelectric power.
+Electrolyzers enable hydrogen-based storage and avoid reliance on batteries and their raw materials, such as lithium, graphite, and cobalt, which are frequently sourced from China.
+When renewable energy sources power electrolyzers, the hydrogen produced is called green hydrogen.
+With a green hydrogen boom underway, electrolyzer sales doubled in 2022 and could triple in 2023, according to BloombergNEF.

 “Regardless of the technology used for the electrolyzer, sensors will be essential for monitoring and maintaining the ongoing green hydrogen process,” says Brian Peters, Global Vice President, Interface Inc., a world leader in force measurement solutions.